2025 SWA Sponsored Contests

 Timetable for contest entrants

 Contests will open January 1 and close April 30, at the end of the day.
-To submit your entry, fill out the form below.

 A list of winners will be posted on SWA’s website within a week of the live awards ceremony and in the summer issue of our Purple Pros newsletter.